 • Joined Angels' Major League staff in 1992, following an accident involving team bus that injured several members of coaching staff.
 Remained on Major League staff through 1996 season.
 At 31 years old, was one of youngest pitching coaches ever.

 • Began Minor League coaching career in 1985 with Gulf Coast White Sox.

 • Drafted by Oakland A's in 28th round of 1978 First-Year Player Draft, but did not sign.

 • Following one season at Hillsborough Community College (FL), was drafted in first round by New York Yankees (25th overall) and spent 4 1/2 years in Yankees system.

 • Released midseason 1983 and signed by White Sox, helping Appleton Foxes win Midwest League Class A championship that season.

 • Playing career ended after suffering a broken arm while pitching in an Instructional League game for White Sox at Sarasota's Payne Park in 1983.

-He and wife Donna have two sons, CJ and Cody...Attended Tampa Catholic High School where he played football, basketball and was an All-State pitcher...Is brother-in-law of Nardi Contreras, former Major League pitching coach for Yankees, Mariners and White Sox.
-Also brother-inlaw to former Major League pitcher Rich Monteleone.
+Carlo Amado Hernandez...he and wife Donna have two sons, CJ and Cody...attended Tampa Catholic High School, where he played football, basketball and was an All-State pitcher...is brother-in-law of Nardi Contreras, former Major League pitching coach for Yankees, Mariners and White Sox...also brother-in-law to former Major League pitcher Rich Monteleone.